FontBureau/TypeRoof/docs/usage/index.md

 ## Layout: Stage and Actors

-The concepts of actors on a stage, "key-moments", and inheritance of property values are central to the animation capabilities of TypeRoof Shell.
+The concepts of actors on a stage, "Key-Moments", and inheritance of property values are central to the animation capabilities of TypeRoof Shell.
 The Layout "Stage and Actors" represents a unified interface that exposes all possibilities under that structure; meanwhile, a Layout like